hapax/hapax.github.io/assets/hyperlaunch.md

 highbrow oomism.
 I hope you've enjoyed it; I certainly have.
-Please leave a comment or drop me an email if you spot any errors, or have suggestions for improving the design, and taking us from a world of kerosene and boosters to a frisbee sucked by a vacuum cleaner up a French press to deliver rockets through a camera lens and into space, our hyperlauncher to the stars.
+Please leave a comment or drop me an email if you spot any errors, or have suggestions for improving the design, and taking us from a world of kerosene and boosters to rockets on frisbees sucked by a vacuum cleaner up a French press and spat out through a camera shutter: a hyperlauncher to the stars.